This article was updated by FOLX Copywriter Katie Taibl, RN, on 5/11/23.

-In our Ask a Clinician series, FOLX Copywriter Adryan Corcione (they/them) dives into commonly asked questions from our community and beyond related to virtual healthcare topics and much more especially as they relate to the queer and transgender communities.
+In our Ask a Clinician series, Adryan (they/them) dives into commonly asked questions from our community and beyond related to virtual healthcare topics and much more especially as they relate to the queer and transgender communities.
 Disclaimer: any information in this column is purely educational and is not to be used as medical advice.

 What do we need to know before we dive deeper into birth control and vaping?